 100g caster sugar

-For almond fortune cookies
+For the almond cookies:

 1 tsp almond extract

-For the orange fortune cookies
+For the orange cookies:

 1 tsp orange extract

 Step 4 – Add the egg white mixture to the bowl and beat to a smooth batter.
 Try not to incorporate any air during the beating as you don’t want bubbles in the batter.
 Divide the batter equally into two bowls.

-Step 9 – Place the middle of the folded edge of the cookie over the rim of a glass and gently pull the corners down on the inside and outside of the glass, to form the classic fortune-cookie shape.
+Step 9 – Place the middle of the folded edge of the cookie over the rim of the glass tumbler and gently pull the corners down on the inside and outside of the glass, to form the classic fortune-cookie shape.